You must submit all of the following materials before your application review and consideration for acceptance:

 To be considered complete, your application package requires a nonrefundable application fee of $100.
 You may make a payment by e-check or credit card.
 If you have applied with military/veteran status, we will waive the application fee with proof of status.
 Contact the PMBA Office for more information.

 Test takers: You may upload a test taker copy of your GMAT or GRE score report to your application for a preliminary review.
-You will need to spend time preparing for the test, so we have complied some additional test information for you.
 After completing the test, it takes approximately two weeks for your official results to arrive at the PMBA office.

 Waiver requests: University at Buffalo Professional MBA applicants may be eligible to waive the GMAT/GRE application requirement if they meet specific criteria.
 If you meet the criteria you may submit a waiver request form [PDF] and upload it to the unofficial GMAT/GRE area on your application.